alirezaio1/alirezaio1/README.md

 I am computer science researcher and software programmer.
 I recieved my B.Sc. in IT engineering from IAUM and currently I'm a master's student in Software engineering at SUT.

-My reaserch intrests are Software Engineering, Machine Learning, Deep Learning and Evolutionary Algorithms.
+My reaserch interests are Software Engineering, Machine Learning, Deep Learning and Evolutionary Algorithms.
 I'm currently working on Software Fault Prediction field.